Skip to Main Content

 Learn More

 Another factor to look at?
 The loan’s term.
-Depending on your situation, you may want to stretch out your payment if you can only afford a low monthly payment.
-However, the longer your loan’s term, the more interest you pay over the life of your loan.
+Depending on your situation, you may want to stretch out your payments if you can only afford a low monthly payment.
+However, the longer your loan’s term, the more interest you'll pay over the life of your loan.

 The longer your loan’s term, the more interest you pay over the life of your loan.